trans-travel/trans-travel/us/tx.md

 ## Drag / Performance / Cross-dressing Laws

  * Texas does not have a drag/cross-dressing law.
- * A bill pending governor signature, SB12, uses vague language to ban "sexually oriented performances" where a child might be able to view it and may be used against drag performers.
-If passed, this would take effect on September 1, 2023.
+ * A law, which will take effect on Sept.
+1, 2023, has vague language that will ban "sexually oriented performances" where a child might be able to view it and may be used against drag performers.

 ## Air Travel